jingteng25742/jingteng25742/README.md

 -->

-# Hi there, I'm Jing T 👋
+# Hi there, I'm Jing T

 ## 🚀 About Me
-Passionate about building robust automation workflows, backend tooling, and smart home solutions.
-I enjoy solving performance bottlenecks and designing systems that make development and deployment seamless.
+Passionate about building reliable automation pipelines, developer tooling, and smart home systems, with a strong interest in solving performance bottlenecks and designing seamless development and deployment workflows.

+---

+## 🌟 Highlights

+- **Major Contributor to the [ZCL Advanced Platform (ZAP)](https://github.com/project-chip/zap/)**
+  - Led frontend (Vue.js/Quasar) and backend (Node.js) feature development for this open-source configuration and code-generation tool used throughout the **Zigbee** and **Matter** IoT ecosystem.
+  - Designed and implemented a runtime database caching mechanism, improving generation and execution performance by ~30%.

+- **Release Engineering Lead for ZAP**
+  - Architected cross-platform release automation pipelines using GitHub Actions and Jenkins CI, distributing production artifacts via Sonatype Nexus and internal release channels.

+- **Smart Home Protocol Standards Implementation**
+  - Implemented GBCS and Zigbee protocol specifications to improve cross-device interoperability and support certification compliance across smart home ecosystems.

 ---